veksen/micro-image/README.md

 ### Useful commands

-- `yarn build` - Build all packages and the docs site
+- `yarn build` - Build all packages, the image proxy and docs site
-- `yarn dev` - Develop all packages and the docs site
+- `yarn dev` - Develop all packages, the image proxy and the docs site
 - `yarn lint` - Lint all packages
 - `yarn changeset` - Generate a changeset
 - `yarn clean` - Clean up all `node_modules` and `dist` folders (runs each package's clean script)